netgroup-polito/frog4-sdn-do/README_INSTALL.md

 The script above also adds in the database the `admin` user (`username:admin`, `password:admin`, `tenant:admin_tenant`).

 All the tables will be empty, except "user" and "tenant".
+In order to add a new user you can run the following script (where tenant and e-mail are optional parameters):

+        $ python3 -m scripts.add_user userexample usersecretpassword -t usertenant -m userexample@a.com

 #### How to create new user